 - Setup is so easy it's almost automatic

 - Expand with Nest Wifi points, routers, or Google Wifi

 - Requires a Google account

-- If you lose a connection to the internet, settings and options are very limited
+- If you lose a connection to the internet, settings and options are minimal

-Nest Wifi is the newest addition to the Google Wifi family, increasing the number of compatible Wi-Fi devices to three, which all fill different needs.
+Nest Wifi is the newest addition to the Google Wifi family, increasing the number of compatible Wi-Fi devices to three, filling different needs.
 The Nest Wifi router is the fastest with the most coverage, while the Nest Wifi point and Google Wifi routers are slower with less coverage.
-Even so, the lower cost on these other devices makes them a great option for mesh expansion.
+Even so, the lower cost of these other devices makes them a great option for mesh expansion.

 If you use Google products, you'll probably love Nest Wifi.
-Everything about the product will be familiar, from the way it looks to the way the app works.
+Everything about the product will be familiar, from how it looks to the way the app works.

 Each Nest Wifi router covers about 2,200 square feet with a strong signal and moving through your house switches you from one to the next seamlessly.
 The Nest Wifi points add 1,600 square feet while Google Wifi routers add 1,500 square feet.
-The app has some extra features like being able to prioritize one device over the others for a set amount of time (perfect for streaming HD video) or parental controls, It, however, lacks advanced networking features like dedicated port forwarding.
+The app has some extra features like prioritizing one device over the others for a set amount of time (perfect for streaming HD video) or parental controls; however, it lacks advanced networking features like dedicated port forwarding.
 The biggest drawback is what happens if you lose your internet connection — you have limited access to the settings as they are hosted on your online Google account.

 - No account required

 - No speed loss from mesh forwarding

 - The base and satellite are pre-programmed to work together